-Rona talks to us about her experience studying for a PhD
+Rona tells us about her PhD experience

 PhD. graduate, Rona D Linklater, has always had a passion for education.
 Upon retiring from her rewarding career teaching music, she didn't feel ready to stop learning so embarked on a research journey to discover how the human brain reacts to sound in relation to memory loss.